-The implemented matching pursuit algorithm for sinusoidal modelling is psychoacoustic-adaptive as in [11].
+The implemented matching pursuit algorithm for sinusoidal modelling is psychoacoustic-adaptive as in [12].
 According to this approach, the extracted tone at each iteration is the perceptually most important one.
-Psychoacousticadaptive matching pursuits [11] define a perceptual distortion measure as where $\hat{}$ indicates the Fourier transform, w[n] is a window defining the signal segment, and $\hat{a}$ the inverse of the masking threshold, which is computed on the basis of the reconstructed signal that changes at each iteration.
+Psychoacousticadaptive matching pursuits [12] define a perceptual distortion measure as where $\hat{}$ indicates the Fourier transform operation, w[n] is a window defining the signal segment, and \hat{a} is the inverse of the masking threshold, which is computed on the basis of the reconstructed signal that changes with each iteration.

-In our implementation, the perceptual distortion measure in equation (10) is slightly modified by integrating directly along the bark scale, which results in a complexity reduction.
+In our implementation, the perceptual distortion measure in equation (10) is slightly modified by integrating directly along the bark band scale, which results in a complexity reduction.